sermanoire/Privournal/README.md

 ## Demo + Try it yourself!

-I have also uploaded a commercial style demo video too, Hehe, it might help you see how the flow looks like in action.
-See the video - **[link to your video]**.
+I will also be uploadeding a commercial style demo video too, Hehe, it might help you see how the flow looks like in action.
+(It will be uploaded on Privournal's Youtube chaneel and don't worry i'll add the link here too!

+For now,

+See the demo video - **https://asciinema.org/a/your_recording**

 Even better would be that you try it yourself!
 I'd really love that :) (Look at the PyPI section below!)